 Whether you’ve heard about them before, or you’re just learning about them now, DAF accounts are a smart and simple way to focus your charitable giving through a dedicated account used solely for this purpose.

 What is a DAF account?
 DAF stands for Donor Advised Fund.
 Think of it as a savings account that can only be used for charitable giving.

 You set up the account similarly to how you would set up a savings account.
 A third party, such as a nonprofit, foundation, or bank, manages the savings account for you.
 You give to charitable causes, like First Liberty Institute, from the DAF account.

 It’s pretty simple, really!

-Finally, as you begin looking at your own circumstances and start your planning your legacy giving e ort, First Liberty has a specialized
+Finally, as you begin looking at your own circumstances and start planning your legacy giving effort, please contact Trey Dimsdale at the number or email below.

-For more information about how you can enjoy the special tax benefits of the CARES Act by giving to FLI, contact your tax advisor or feel free to contact Trey Dimsdale, an FLI attorney who manages our legacy giving initiative.
+For more information about how you can enjoy the special tax benefits of the CARES Act and utilize other planning vehicles to create a legacy giving program to FLI, contact your tax advisor or feel free to contact Trey Dimsdale, an FLI attorney who manages our legacy giving initiative.